 - Access their competencies for relocating to another culture

-- Improve their productivity as a member of intercultural virtual teams and work groups
+- Improve their productivity as a member of an intercultural team

 - Select and train global leaders